 - Involuntary resettlement will be conceived and executed as part of a development project or program.
 Full costs of resettlement will be included in the presentation of project's costs and benefits.
-For a project with significant involuntary resettlement impacts, consider implementing the involuntary resettlement of the project as a stand-alone operation. - All compensation will be paid and other resettlement entitlements will be provided before physical or economic displacement.
+For a project with significant involuntary resettlement impacts, consider implementing the involuntary resettlement component of the project as a stand-alone operation. - All compensation will be paid and other resettlement entitlements will be provided before physical or economic displacement.
 The resettlement plan will be implemented under close supervision throughout project implementation. - Resettlement outcomes, their impacts on the standards of living of displaced persons will be monitored; it will be accessed whether the objectives of the resettlement plan have been achieved by taking into account the baseline conditions and the results of resettlement monitoring.
 Monitoring reports will be disclosed to APs. - Land acquisition for the project would be done as per GoN's laws related to Land acquisition and will also comply with ADB's SPS,2009 - NEA shall attempt to acquire or buy the uneconomic residual land remaining after land acquisition if the owner is willing to sell.
 The owner of such land/property may request to NEA for acquisition of his/her entire contiguous holding/ property provided the residual land remains unviable.
-Therefore, NEA will acquire remaining land that is unviable or uneconomic - People moving in the project area after the cut-off date will not be entitled to any assistance - All common property resources (CPR) lost due to the project will be replaced or compensated by the project and the the EA/IA will ensure that replacement of all utilities and CPRs are also undertaken consistent with ADB's SPS, 2009. - Consultations will be carried out among the indigenous people in advance prior to land acquisition of IPs and consensus and permission needs to be obtained by NEA from the IPs in case IP land is to be acquired. - Subprojects having transmission components shall follow impact specific approach for compensation.
-Land acquisition for, transmission substation and will follow the standard LAA methods if negotiation fails.
-Land required for several tower footings (though very small in nature but scattered over a long stretch) may also follow the LAA process.
-Impacts on loss of land on transmission and towers (though small in area) shall also be compensated and shall be treated as permanent impact as far as the disturbance is concerned.
-Transmission lines, being the overhead lines, shall be taken in to consideration for compensation for loss, trees, crops etc along the Right of Way (RoW).
-All the losses under the RoW of transmission lines are usually treated as temporary impacts and are compensated for the damage and disturbances during the construction activities.
+Therefore, NEA will acquire remaining land that is unviable or uneconomic - People moving in the project area after the cut-off date will not be entitled to any assistance - All common property resources (CPR) lost due to the project will be replaced or compensated by the project and the the EA/IA will ensure that replacement of all utilities and CPRs are also undertaken consistent with ADB's SPS, 2009. - Consultations will be carried out among the indigenous people in advance prior to land acquisition of IPs and consensus and permission needs to be obtained by NEA from the IPs in case IP land is to be acquired. - Subprojects having distribution copmonets shall follow impact specific approach for compensation.
+Land acquisition for distribution S/S will follow the standard LAA methods if negotiation fails.
+Distribution lines, being the overhead lines, shall be taken in to consideration for compensation for loss, trees, crops etc along the Right of Way (RoW).
+All the losses under the RoW of distribution lines are usually treated as temporary impacts and are compensated for the damage and disturbances during the construction activities.
 As a standard practice, lines are usually proposed avoiding settlement and houses.
 Also, the EA/IA will leave the RoW for the same use (cultivation under the RoW) to the farmers.